aws/base64io-python/README.rst

 standard stream that applies Base64 encoding and decoding.

-:class:`base64io.Base64IO` provides an `io` streaming interface with context manager support that transparently Base64-encodes data passed to it.
-You can use it to transform large files without caching the entire context in memory, or to apply a base64 transformation to an existing stream.
+:class:`base64io.Base64IO` provides an `io` streaming interface with context manager support that transparently Base64-encodes data read from it.
+You can use it to transform large files without caching the entire context in memory, or to transform an existing stream.

-The latest full documentation can be found at `Read the Docs`_.
+For the latest full documentation, see `Read the Docs`_.

 Find us on `GitHub`_.